Three-dollar piece: Production

 On January 18, 1873, Philadelphia Mint Chief Coiner Archibald Loudon Snowden complained that the "3" in the date, as struck by the Mint, too closely resembled an "8", especially on the smaller-sized denominations.
 In response, Pollock ordered Chief Engraver William Barber to re-engrave the date, opening the arms of the "3" wider on most denominations, including the three-dollar piece.
-Both the Closed 3 and Open 3 varieties are extremely rare, though the official mintage of 25 pieces for 1873 is understated, since more specimens than that are known to exist.
-In 1875 and 1876, no pieces were struck for circulation, with only pieces in proof condition being made available to collectors.
+Both varieties of the date are extremely rare.
+The open 3 is a proof-only issue with no recorded mintage figure, while the closed 3 has an official mintage of 25 pieces.
+However, it is believed that this is understated, since more than 25 specimens have been accounted for.
+In 1875 and 1876, no pieces were struck for circulation, with only pieces in proof being made available to collectors.
 The official mintage is 20 for 1875 and 45 for 1876, though an unknown number of pieces may have been later illicitly restruck for each date.
 Numismatic writer R.W.
 Julian believes that there were no later restrikes, but as proof pieces were not counted until sold, employees substituted common-date pieces when unsold coins were to be melted.
 These pieces had been made available to the public only as part of a proof set of all gold denominations, at a price of $43 (a premium of $1.50 over face value).
 Julian suggests that the relatively large mintages of almost 42,000 in 1874 and some 82,000 in 1878 were struck in anticipation of the resumption of specie payments, but when this finally occurred at the end of 1878, "there was a loud yawn from the public and the Mint kept most of the pieces on hand, paying them out slowly as stocking stuffers.